Game Day Preview: Allen at Utah

 PIM: Tiegan Zahn, 22

-The Allen Americans and Utah Grizzlies meet tonight for the first time this season.
-The Americans have won four straight road games and lead the Western Conference with 20 points.
-Allen and Utah will play three times this weekend.
-Watch the action on FloSports Hockey and listen on Americans 24/7.
+The Allen Americans and Utah Grizzlies opened a three-game, weekend series on Friday night in Utah.
+The teams will play a total of four times in the next six games.
+FloSports Hockey and listen on Americans 24/7.

 Worth Noting: